Princes' Gates: History

+In 1957, the first signs of deterioration of the structure appeared.
+There were concerns that the statue would fall to the ground.
+"That's an angel on top of the gates and when the angels aren't safe, nobody's safe" according to Alderman Bert Cranham.
+The Parks Department completed some minor restoration work.

 In 1977, on the 50th anniversary of Princes' Gates opening, a commemorative plaque was unveiled just inside the gate by the Ontario Heritage Foundation.
 The historical plaque was unveiled by W. B. Sullivan, one of the original builders of the structure.
 A decade later, on June 15, 1987, the municipal government of Toronto named Princes' Gates as a structure of architectural and historic interest, as authorized by the Ontario Heritage Act.

 In 2006, the piazza around the base of the structure was renovated at a cost of CA$2 million, providing better pedestrian and cycling amenities.
 The renovations also includes stylized marble benches, two-tone granite pavers, and embedded reflectors to augment the lighting used to illuminate the structure at night.
 A design firm from Milan was selected to head the Princes' Gates piazza renovations; with the idea to renovate the piazza of the sculpture having been initiated after several Toronto-based design firms went to Milan, a sister city of Toronto, to design several piazzas in that city.
 Improvements to Strachan Avenue were also made during these renovations, in order to better facilitate pedestrian traffic travelling from the roadway to Exhibition Place.

 The Princes' Gates underwent further restorations in 2010, as a part of a CA$27.3 million project to restore and improve several buildings at the CNE.
 The restoration was funded by the Government of Canada.